peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 ### What’s going on here?

-_Disclaimer: I know very little about image scaling algorithms so please excuse my ignorance when I try to explain how this works._

 When the downsampled image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
 Images with less detail yield better results because the interpolated pixels end up being closer to the original ones.

 ### Final thoughts